Home / Third Party Tools / Microsoft Teams / Teams Meetings: Presenter checklist

 • What behaviour should they exhibit?
 Is it a formal or informal session?

-• How do you expect them to interact with one another – challenge but don’t offend
+• How do you expect them to interact with one another – encourage respectful discussion and constructive challenge

-• Create a detailed session plan include timings and moderator roles
+• Create a detailed session plan including timings and moderator roles

 • Plan your welcome slide: